SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 # Security Considerations

-QUIC-specific security considerations are discussed in Section 21 of {{I-D.ietf-quic-transport}}.
+QUIC-specific security considerations are discussed in Section 21 of {{RFC9000}}.

 Section 6 of {{I-D.ietf-quic-datagram}} discusses security considerations specific to the use of the Unreliable Datagram Extension to QUIC.

-Some multipath QUIC-specific security considerations can be found in the corresponding section of {{I-D.deconinck-quic-multipath}}.
+Some "Multipath QUIC"-specific security considerations can be found in the corresponding section of {{I-D.deconinck-quic-multipath}}.

+Having said that, it may be best to repeat the security considerations section from {{I-D.huitema-quic-mpath-option}}: "TBD.
+There are probably ways to abuse this.".

 # Acknowledgments